maniospas/smoll/docs/std.md

 ```rust
 dot(vec, vec) -> (float)
 ```
+Level of abstraction:

-Levels of abstraction: 2 to 6 (0 are builtins or raw C code, 1 calls those, etc.)
+1 to 6 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors: